YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILTERCOMM, Error communicating transaction xxxx with the filter

 Run Time Error: This error is logged to the replication server log file.
-This indicates that the replication server encountered an error writing transaction with journal sequence number xxxx to the user supplied external filter's input.
+This indicates that the replication server encountered an error writing a transaction with a journal sequence number xxxx to the user supplied external filter's input.
 The accompanying system error message gives more details.

 Action: Stop the filter and restart the replication server with the filter.
 Report the entire incident context to your YottaDB support channel.

 --------------------
 FILTERNOTALIVE